Contributing

 You can help improve laue-dials docs by making them more readable and coherent, or by adding missing information and correcting mistakes.

 laue-dials documentation uses Sphinx as its main documentation compiler.
-This means that the docs are kept in the same repository as the project code, and that any documentation update is done in the same way was a code contribution.
-When working on documentation changes in your local machine, you can compile them using tox
+This means that the docs are kept in the same repository as the project code, and that any documentation update is done in the same way as a code contribution.
+When working on documentation changes in your local machine, make sure you have installed the “docs” extension of the package:

 tox -e docs